IliaTrofimov/PrettyMachines/readme.md

 ## Quick start: Turing machine

-A Turing machine is defined by an alphabet (optionally strict), a blank symbol, a set of states with one initial state, and a transition table.
+A [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) is a mathematical model of computation describing an abstract machine that manipulates symbols on a strip of tape according to a table of rules.[ Despite the model's simplicity, it is capable of implementing any computer algorithm.
+Machine is defined by an alphabet (optionally strict), a blank symbol, a set of states with one initial state, and a transition table.

 ```csharp
 using PrettyMachines.Algorithms.Abstract;